 Middle School Student Progression

-Full-time middle school students are enrolled in seven courses; the instructional options include traditional and virtual courses via Hillsborough Virtual School or Florida Virtual School.
+Full-time middle school students must be enrolled in seven annual courses, or the equivalent; the instructional options include traditional and virtual courses via Hillsborough Virtual School or Florida Virtual School.

-Part-time enrollment is limited to students co-enrolled in the Hospital/Homebound program or registered with the district for home school.
+Part-time enrollment is limited to students co-enrolled in the Hospital/Homebound program or registered with the district for the Home School Education program.
 Eligible students may enroll part time at the assigned attendance area school, an approved choice school, or a virtual school.

 Course of Study

 |Language Arts||Language Arts|

 |Career Research and Decision Making & Elective (1)|

 Intensive courses provide supplemental remediation and are highly recommended for students scoring below level 3 on the English Language Arts Florida Standards Assessment (FSA) or scoring at the lower range of level 1 on the Mathematics FSA.

 Intensive reading and/or mathematics courses may be scheduled in place of elective(s) and/or physical education.